Charles B. Johnson

 Charles Bartlett Johnson (born January 6, 1933) is an American billionaire businessman, with an estimated current net worth of around $6.1 billion.
+He was chief executive officer of Franklin Templeton Investments from 1957 to 2004.
+He is a Republican megadonor and majority owner of the San Francisco Giants.

 Early life

 Charles Bartlett Johnson was born in 1933 in Montclair, New Jersey, to Rupert Harris Johnson and Florence Endler.
 His father and mother divorced during his childhood, leaving Charles to live with his mother and four siblings.
 His father's second marriage produced Rupert Jr., Charles' later business partner, and two other half-siblings.

 Johnson attended Montclair High School, and then Yale College, where he graduated in 1954.
 At Yale he played offensive guard for the football team and waited dining hall tables as a scholarship student.
 An ROTC cadet, he later served as a lieutenant in the United States Army stationed in Germany.

 Career

 Johnson and his brother, Rupert Johnson Jr., worked at Franklin Resources, a mutual fund company started by Rupert Sr. (their father) in 1947.
 In 1957, at the age of 24, he became chief executive officer.
 He remained at the company for 56 years, and took the company public in 1971.
 Following talks with Sir John Templeton in 1991, the company acquired Templeton, Galbraith & Hansberger Ltd. for $913 million in 1992, and was thereafter sometimes called Franklin Templeton Investments, overseeing variety of mutual funds.
 Johnson stepped down as chairman in June 2013 was succeeded by his son Greg Johnson.
 Charles Johnson's daughter Jennifer was appointed chief executive officer in 2019.

 Johnson is largest shareholder of the San Francisco Giants, owning 26% of the Major League Baseball team.
 Johnson purchased his share of the Giants in 1992 along with Peter Magowan and Larry Baer.
 He is not involved in the day-to-day operations of the franchise; Baer is the President and chief executive officer of the franchise, and the chairman is Greg Johnson.